Hyperobjekt/scales/README.md

 - `chunks`: Determines how many groups to split data into for `quantize` and `quantile` scales.
 - `min`: Minimum value for the scale
 - `max`: Maximum value for the scale
+- `reverse`: whether or not the scale orientation is reversed (max on the left)

 ### `<Scale.Colors />`